vd7943/FreshFeed/README.md

 Fixed Navigation Bar: Provides easy access to different sections and the search bar.
 Footer Links: Includes links to essential information such as Terms of Use, Privacy Policy, and Contact Us.

-#Technologies Used
+Technologies Used

-HTML5
+HTML5,
-CSS3
+CSS3,
-Media Queries for responsive design
+Media Queries for responsive design,
-JavaScript
+JavaScript,
-Fetch API for getting news data
+Fetch API for getting news data,
-DOM Manipulation for dynamic content
+DOM Manipulation for dynamic content &
 NewsAPI: For fetching the latest news articles

-#Getting Started
+Getting Started

 Prerequisites
-A modern web browser (e.g., Chrome, Firefox, Safari) Internet connection
+A modern web browser (e.g., Chrome, Firefox, Safari), Internet connection